Charlemagne and the Holy Roman Empire

 Charlemagne’s Script

-Before the invention of the printing press, books were manuscripts, that is, a Latin term that means written by hand.
+Before the invention of the printing press, books were written by hand.
 Early manuscripts had no standards.
-There was little punctuation, and scribes often made their litters quite differently from one another.
-Copying entire manuscripts was difficult and time-consuming, and the animal hides used before the invention of modern paper were expensive.
-Scribes often used abbreviations and allowed words to run together to speed up the process and to save space.
+There was little punctuation, and scribes often made their letters quite different.
+Copying entire manuscripts was difficult and time-consuming, and the animal hides used before modern paper was expensive.
+Scribes often used abbreviations and allowed words to run together to speed up the process and save space.